aveklan/smart-parking/README.md

 Subsequently, a Lambda function, secured by AWS IAM, retrieves data from DynamoDB.
 An API Gateway is employed to create a RESTful GET API linked to the Lambda function, providing a web-app-accessible endpoint.
 The final deployment is then hosted by AWS Amplify.

-### 5. Technical details
+### 5. Considertations and evaluation

 As we introduced before, the parked car is detected by using a pair of infrared sensors.
 The emitter is driven up to 50mA.
 The detect is a NPN transistor that is biased by incoming IR light.
-In a real case scenario, a parking spot, will have easy access to power supply that we can use for powering both the LEDs and the ESP32 board.
+The overall system energy consuption will highly depends on the adopted sensors and lights.
+However, in a real case scenario, each parking spot should have easy access to power supply that can be used for powering the LEDs, the the sensors and the ESP32 board.

 #### Avoiding false measurements